dwyl/learn-elixir/README.md

 # _Why_? 🤷‍♀️

-We fell in love with `Elixir`
-after using
+After using
 [_several_ other programming languages](https://github.com/dwyl/learn-elixir/issues/102)
-for many years.
+for many years, we were frustrated by the complexity and noise!<br />
-`Elixir` ticked all the boxes. ⤵️
+We fell in love with `Elixir` (and `Phoenix`) as it ticked all the boxes we had. ⤵️

 ## Key Advantages ✅